-The URL Dashboard displays by default after you log into the console.
-This screen is comprised of a left panel with five menu topics, each with sub-topics used for accessing windows in the application, and a right panel showing the current status of URL gauges:
+The URL dashboard displays by default after you log into the console.
+This main screen is comprised of a banner and dashboard below.
+The navigation portion of the banner includes four tabs-each tab containing links to topics used for accessing other panels in the application-and the main panel showing the current status of URL gauges:

 Each URL gauge contains a number that represents its current score.
-This score is derived by activity within that gauge, which is based on factors such as the activities of end users who visited URLs listed in library categories that comprise the gauge, and the threat score assigned to these library categories.
+This score is derived by activity within that gauge, based on the activities of end users who visited URLs listed in library categories that comprise the gauge.